oddbird/susy/docs/source/index.html.md

     for large projects.
   </p>
   <p>
-    <em>Susy provides the power-tools,
+    Susy provides the power-tools,
-    what you build is up to you.</em>
+    what you build is up to you.
   </p>
 </section>